Richard Childress Racing: ECR Engines

 The partnership was formed in May 2007 as a cooperation between Dale Earnhardt, Inc. and Richard Childress Racing to develop and build common engines for the Chevrolet NASCAR Cup Series and Xfinity Series teams campaigned by the two companies.
 The partnership was inherited in 2008 by Earnhardt Ganassi Racing, following the merger between DEI and Chip Ganassi Racing.
 At the time, the Nationwide Series (now Xfinity Series) and Truck Series engine departments were located at the DEI facility in Mooresville.
 The company is now known as ECR Engines, no longer connected with DEI or CGR.
 In 2016, the company became a wholly owned subsidiary of RCR.

 ECR Engines has secured 8 straight IMSA WeatherTech SportsCar Engine Manufacturers Championships from 2012 - 2018 with 5 overall wins at the Rolex 24 At Daytona in years 2014, 2017–2020.

 Technical alliances

-RCR also holds technical alliances with several teams, including Germain Racing, Richard Petty Motorsports, and StarCom Racing in the Cup Series, as well as Kaulig Racing in the Xfinity Series.
+RCR also holds technical alliances with several teams, including Our Motorsports, Jordan Anderson Racing, Alpha Prime Racing, Big Machine Racing Team, Viking Motorsports in the O'Reilly Auto Parts Series.
 Under these relationships, RCR provides engines, equipment, and technical support.
-RCR's first alliance model was in the mid-1990s as RAD (Richard, Andy, and Dale), an aerodynamics program shared with DEI and Andy Petree Racing.
+RCR's first alliance model was started in 1997 as RAD (Richard, Andy, and Dale) Racing engines, an aerodynamics program shared with DEI and Andy Petree Racing.
+The Alliance concluded midway into 2004, when Petree shut down his team.

-RCR previously held a successful alliance with Furniture Row Racing, JTG Daugherty Racing, Leavine Family Racing, and GMS Racing.
+RCR previously held a successful alliance with Furniture Row Racing, JTG Daugherty Racing, Leavine Family Racing, GMS Racing, Germain Racing, Richard Petty Motorsports, StarCom Racing, and Kaulig Racing.